for everything you need to know about strata...

 • Full Management

-An O'Connors Strata staff member will contact you within approximately 3 working days of receiving your enquiry for a no-obligation discussion about the options that best suit you and your scheme.
+An O'Connors Strata staff member will contact you within a few working days of receiving your enquiry for a no-obligation discussion about the options that best suit you and your scheme.

 Top